 We grant stock options at exercise prices equal to the fair market value of our Class A common stock on the grant date.
-We grant both options and restricted stock units (RSUs) vesting solely upon the continued service of the recipient as well as awards vesting upon the achievement of annual or cumulative financial-based targets.
-We recognize the grant date fair value of equity-based awards as compensation expense over the required service period of each award, taking into account the probability of our achievement of associated performance targets.
+We grant both options and restricted stock units (RSUs) vesting solely upon the continued service of the recipient as well as awards vesting upon the achievement of annual or cumulative financial-based targets (PSUs).
+We recognize the accounting grant date fair value of equity-based awards as compensation expense over the required service period of each award, taking into account the probability of our achievement of associated performance targets.

 We apply the straight-line attribution method to recognize equity-based compensation expense associated with awards not subject to graded vesting.
-For awards subject to graded vesting and performance based awards, we recognize expense separately for each vesting tranche.
-We also estimate when and if performance based awards will be earned.
+For awards subject to graded vesting, we recognize expense separately for each vesting tranche.
+We also estimate when and if PSUs will be earned.
 If an award is not considered probable of being earned, no amount of expense is recognized.
 If the award is deemed probable of being earned, expense is recorded over the estimated service period.

 Equity-based awards are accounted for using the fair value method.
-RSUs are measured based on the fair market value of the underlying common stock on the date of grant.
+RSUs and PSUs are measured based on the fair market value of the underlying common stock on their respective accounting grant dates.
 Grant date fair values for options are determined using the Black-Scholes option pricing model and a single option award approach.
-The measurement date for performance vesting awards is the date on which the applicable performance criteria are approved by our Board.
+The accounting grant date for PSUs is the date on which the applicable performance criteria are approved by our board of directors (the Board).
 The fair value of shares issued under our employee stock purchase plan is estimated on the first day of each offering period using the Black-Scholes option pricing model.
-An estimate of future award forfeitures, which is based on historical data, is utilized in our equity-based compensation calculations.
-We regularly estimate when and if performance-based awards will be earned and record equity-based compensation expense only for awards considered probable of being earned.
+We utilize an estimate of future award forfeitures, which is based on historical data, in our equity-based compensation expense calculations.
+We regularly estimate when and if PSUs will be earned and record expense only for awards considered probable of being earned.

-Key assumptions used in the determination of fair value for stock options are as follows:
+Key assumptions used in the determination of fair value for options are as follows: